sadramoslehimilani/portfolio/memory-bank/progress.md

 ## Known Issues

-- No issues yet - project is in planning phase
-- Need to gather specific content for portfolio sections
+- Need to gather specific content for About section
-- Need to determine specific projects to showcase
+- Need to determine specific projects to showcase in Projects section
-- Need to finalize color scheme and typography choices
+- Need to finalize contact information and links for Contact section
+- Need to implement smooth scrolling navigation between sections

+## Recent Accomplishments

+- Hero section successfully implemented with professional design
+- Typography significantly improved with Inter Google Font
+- Responsive design working effectively across device sizes
+- Accessibility features integrated from the start
+- Local development environment established for efficient testing

 ## Evolution of Project Decisions